 Can be really great!
 They can still get scuffed, dent and get holes, but are much more resilient than fiberglass.

 Let me know if this helps!
 There are always specials, sales, and the occasional person who wants to get rid of their amazing board and you score.
-If you buy from Headwaters Adventure Co., tell them I sent you and they’ll be extra good to you with 10% off your SUPs and gear (within the same day of purchase) when you mention my name.
 Have fun paddling and I’ll see you on the water, maybe even, near you!
 (Check out my special event schedule here.)